am1089/Asteroid-Circle/README.md

-# Asteriod-Crusher
+# Asteriod-Circle
-My first game attempt
+Asteroid moves in a circle